jameshanlon/jameshanlon.github.io/content/self-hosted.md

 accesses caused by
 [container health checks](https://www.reddit.com/r/synology/comments/xpn5rh/docker_constant_hdd_readwrite).

-A neat feature of Synology is their [Quickconnect](https://quickconnect.to) remote access, without needing a VPN or having an open port.
+A neat feature of Synology hardware is their [Quickconnect](https://quickconnect.to) remote access, without needing a VPN or having an open port.
 This works with the web interface and phone apps.